Home exterior with red shutters on a summer day.

 Not all mortgage agreements will include a defeasance clause because real estate laws and language vary from state to state depending on the type of mortgage theory they use.

 Since a defeasance clause conveys title upon satisfaction of the loan, these types of clauses are typically only used in title theory states where the bank holds ownership of the home until the mortgage is paid off.
-Over half of the states in the U.S. use title theory, including:
+Simply put, the states listed above that follow lien theory and intermediate theory are exceptions.

 The Bottom Line